thunderbird/webext-docs/composeAction.rst

    .. api-member::
       :name: [``default_icon``]
-      :type: (:ref:`composeAction.IconPathDictionary`)
+      :type: (:ref:`composeAction.IconPath`)

-      The icon for the messageDisplayAction.
+      The icon for the composeAction.

    .. api-member::